-UPDATE: Since launching our “Big Hearts for Tiny Homes” initiative in 2020 to tackle youth homelessness on the Sunshine Coast, we have managed to raise enough to build our first TWO tiny homes!
+UPDATE: Since launching our “Big Hearts for Tiny Homes” initiative in 2020 to tackle youth homelessness on the Sunshine Coast, we raised enough to build our first TWO tiny homes!
 Aussie Tiny Houses have done an amazing job.
 Our houses have been built and are ready and waiting to be parked on site.
 Just a few little hoops to jump through to prepare the area.
 Can’t wait to welcome our first tenants soon!

 Youturn Youth Support is a home grown, local Sunshine Coast charity based at Tewantin that was started over 30 years ago to deliver local impact and help address youth homelessness in the region.
 Our humble beginnings started as a grass roots youth homelessness project in 1989 with the Noosa Accommodation Project (NAP), which was originally started by 5 volunteers supporting six young people.